Skip to content

 maestro = BotMaestroSDK.from_sys_args()

-# Getting the details of the current task being executed
+# Fetching the details of the task currently being executed

 execution = maestro.get_execution()